 Oral and Poster Submissions via abstract:

-I. Education Research and Disciplinary-Based Education Research: research on learning and cognition, and investigations of how teaching and learning takes place in an earth science context, taking into account the particular priorities, practices and worldview of our discipline.
+- Education Research and Disciplinary-Based Education Research: research on learning and cognition, investigations of how teaching and learning takes place in an earth science context, and syntheses of previous research, taking into account the particular priorities, practices and worldview of our discipline.

 Proposals for Teaching Demonstrations:

 - Active Teaching Demonstrations: we are soliciting proposals for demonstrations of successful activities that could result in "take-homes" for attendees to use in their own teaching.
 Demonstrations should be an active, e.g. something that audience members participate in, or a video or slide show of students performing the activity.
 We welcome proposals for activities that are already a part of the On the Cutting Edge collection as well as new submissions.
 View Guidelines and example.

 As with the oral and poster presentations, we encourage attendees to organize related presentations as a sub-theme set.
 We have suggested three sub-theme sets below, but encourage participants to communicate with colleagues to submit activities that fit a sub-theme of their choice.a.
 Activities and Assessments for Large Introductory Classes - Research in STEM disciplines has revealed a suite of empirically validated instructional practices that can contribute to improvements in student learning and a reduction in attrition.
 Often, such practices seem to be best suited for classrooms with small enrollment, but many instructors incorporate these "active learning" practices in large enrollment classrooms.
 Presentations will highlight classroom instructional practices, including assessment of student learning, that effectively engage large "lecture" classes.